tagohd/mono/Outline.md

 ### Call to Adventure
 - He'll be going to the [[Plata Fairgrounds|Renaissance Faire]] this weekend, but something feels off.
 For some reason, he feels compelled to go there early.
 	- Maybe he had a dream about Sam the night before.
+He might not have recognized them, however.
 - When Edna attacks, Luke experiences déjà vu.
 He feels that he came here to look for someone.
 	- Also, maybe he's a bit less frightened by the attack since it's happened before.
 - He sees Case.
 Is this the person he's looking for?
 He looks familiar...
 - The déjà vu intensifies.
 Luke freaks out.
 Case gets James to help.
 	- Maybe Case senses that the déjà vu is magical in origin?
-- Luke remembers Sam.

 ### Refusal of the Call
 - James confirms that the déjà vu is real.
-(He's just bullshitting, but he happens to be right.)
 Luke really has done this before.
+	- James suspects this is the work of CURSED AL.
+	- If Luke wants to break the time loop, he'll need to gather the Legendary Artifacts and defeat AL.
 - Luke may question how good of a CHOSEN ONE he really is since he's apparently failed to break the time loop, but he ultimately resigns himself to his fate.

 ### Meeting with the Mentor